-Improving the core is more than having a good looking six pack, the core muscles are linked to your posture.
+Core exercises for runners is more than having a good looking six pack, the core muscles are linked to your posture.

-When muscles are short and tight they pull joints into incorrect positions.
+Core exercises for runners is important because when muscles are short and tight they pull joints into incorrect positions.

 For example, in the diagram below the muscles in the back of the legs are overly strong and dominant.